Sheriff's Department - Criminal Investigations Division

 Patrol deputies assist the Criminal Investigations Division through their ability to assess the situation and make an initial determination if what the citizen has reported was the case.
-They were able, through observation, to rule out what had been reported as an alleged burglary.
+They were able, through observation, to rule out what had been said as an alleged burglary.
 If a determination is made that a reported crime turned out to be in another category, the deputy writes a report documenting what the citizen reported.
 This is often a report to be filed for future information purposes.
 Of the 465 alleged burglaries reported, those where observation indicated to the deputy to have been possible or probable actual burglaries were distributed to criminal investigators assigned to designated zones within the county.
 Investigation of the alleged crimes resulted in many being solved, the offender(s) arrested, and a large amount of stolen property recovered.

-As one might notice, most categories of Major Crime in Madison County have had a slight decrease.
-Given the increase in the residential population of Madison County, excluding Huntsville and Madison, and the fact that the Sheriff's Office provides a major Patrol and Investigations role for the small communities of Gurley, New Hope, Triana, and Owens Cross Road (each has small police department), the slight decrease in reported crimes is favorable news for the residents of the county and its employees.
+As one might notice, most categories of Major Crime in Madison County have slightly decreased.
+Given the increase in the residential population of Madison County, excluding Huntsville and Madison, and the fact that the Sheriff's Office provides a primary Patrol and Investigations role for the small communities of Gurley, New Hope, Triana, and Owens Cross Road (each has small police department), the slight decrease in reported crimes is favorable news for the residents of the county and its employees.

 The Sheriff's Office has made a concerted effort to focus on areas that have traditionally been in high-crime areas, and there has been a substantial increase on the part of the citizens of Madison County to get involved in partnering with us to hold crime down.
 What we had been seeing for several years, the "it's not my business," has done a turn-around with citizens getting involved by timely reporting suspicious activity or what was perceived as a crime in progress.